ACW logo

 1990

-Sales, Distribution and Strap Production Operations combined under one roof in Woonsocket, Rhode Island.
+Sales, Distribution, Strap Production Operations and Headquarters combined under one roof in Woonsocket, Rhode Island.

 2007